 Something has changed

 A Great Dane dog’s temperament does not allow it to be a bellicose dog.
 It is congenital in a Great Dane not to be aggressive.
-And if your Great Dane is showing aggressive behaviour, it might not be that sudden.
+And if your Great Dane is showing aggressive behavior, it might not be that sudden.
 The dog could have gone through some bad incident or a series of events which were negligible for you but surely not for the Great Dane dog.

 The Great Dane dogs show aggression as a reaction towards any recent alteration as well.
 Change of place, and food are key factors.
-Besides, some vaccine can also instigate aggressive behaviour in Great Dane dogs.
+Besides, some vaccine can also instigate aggressive behavior in Great Dane dogs.

-A Great Dane dog’s aggression could be due to territorial behaviour.
+A Great Dane dog’s aggression could be due to territorial behavior.
 In the case the dog would become aggressive to protect what it reason belongs to it.
 This could be something ranging from a toy to the couch in your living room.

 Offensive or defensive instinct

-How to deal with Aggressive Great Dane?
+How to tame an aggressive Great Dane?

 Dogs can sense potential threat and might become aggressive to protect what they own.
 The paramount thing to deal with Great Dane dog aggression is to teach the dog that others including people and dogs are not dangerous.
 Steps you can take besides hiring a trainer for your Dane are;